Thermodynamic limits of sperm swimming precision: Conclusions and outlook

-In addition to introducing a new observable of potential biological and biomedical interest, our results point to the need of understanding dynamical fluctuations of active flagella and their relation to their bioenergetics~\cite{skinner2021improved,yang2021physical,tan2021scale}.
-It seems that a recognised theoretical statement, the Thermodynamic Uncertainty Relation, has a relevance not only for molecular motors, but also for meso-scopic self-propelling microswimmers.
-With this aim, we have reported two striking observations: 1) the coincidence between the maximum precision of the whole sperm cell and that of molecular motors actuating the sperm’s flagellum, 2) the sensitivity of the maximum precision of the whole sperm cell to the reduction of energy consumption, a sensitivity that one would expect only for the molecular motors.
+Our results point to the need of understanding dynamical fluctuations of active flagella and their relation to their bioenergetics~\cite{skinner2021improved,yang2021physical,tan2021scale}.
+It seems that a recognised theoretical statement, the Thermodynamic Uncertainty Relation, has a relevance not only for molecular motors, but also for mesoscopic self-propelling microswimmers.
+With this aim, we have reported two striking observations: 1) the coincidence between the maximum precision of the whole sperm cell and that of molecular motors actuating the sperm’s flagellum, 2) the dependence of the maximum precision of the whole sperm cell upon the reduction of energy consumption, a dependence that one would expect only for the molecular motors.
 As a common explanation we conjecture that the $N \approx 10^5$ dynein motors actuating a sperm’s tail work at a high level of coordination which also affects fluctuations: a theoretical model where adjacent motors are coupled by a binding potential is consistent with out observations.
-The TUR is therefore still valid for the whole sperm’s cell, but with a discrepancy between maximum precision and energy consumption which is $\sim N$ times worst than in the case of the single molecular motor.
-We can summarise this observation in the form of a normalised efficiency $N\mathcal{Q}_{macro} \approx 100\%$.
+The TUR is therefore still valid for the whole sperm’s cell, but with a discrepancy between maximum precision and energy consumption which is $\sim N$ times worse than in the case of the single molecular motor.
 An interesting perspective involves studying the same observables with other microswimmers, such as {\em E. coli}, whose flagellar motor fluctuations have been studied in the past~\cite{samuel1995fluctuation} but not their connection with the TUR.
+It will also be important to understand more deeply the detailed mechanical modelling of ciliary oscillations and how fluctuations can emerge from the dynamical instabilities that underlie the axonemal beating~\cite{riedel2007molecular,sartori2016dynamic,mondal2020internal}.
+Validating such models will require a comparison with the full pdf of the beating phase fluctuations (and not only its extreme values).